Twelve Tips that Just Might Help You Beat Cancer

 Ignore Statistics.
 Be your own statistic.

 Remember: Things Change.
 FAST.
 If you think your computer or mobile phone becomes obsolete quickly, wait until you get stuck into the world of medical technology.
 New things are being developed non-stop.
 Find out about them, research them.
 Be a medical tech nerd.

 Make Changes.
 If you never exercised, start.
 If you ate crap, stop.
-If you worked all the time, learn to meditate.
-Tell your body you love it and are grateful to it — listen to what it wants and as best as possible, give it.
+If you worked all the time, stop.
+Learn to meditate.
+Tell your body you love it — listen to what it wants and as best as possible, give it.
+Express gratitude.

 And obviously quit smoking, red meat, booze etc, but if you love those things and they make you happy, don’t make yourself miserable.
 Have some.
 Once in a while as a treat.
 Except for the cigarettes.

 Start a Blog (don’t start a non-profit*).
 Everyone is going to want to know how you’re doing and you’re going to get sick of telling them.
 Blogs didn’t exist when I was first diagnosed, so I did email blasts, but now a private blog is a great way to share your progress with everyone without having to tell the same story over and over and over.

 Get your Head Right.
 A large part of your recovery (and in my opinion, the cause of many diseases) is emotional.
 So get right in the head.
 Get spiritual, get a psychiatrist, get a new job, make friends with a Monk, let go of any guilt, make amends if you must, but clear your conscience.
 Get your Karma bank back in black.

 Get on the ACOR email list for your specific disease.
 Google it.